-The Alumni network, consisting of previous students from the programme, is a supportive group that facilitates connections around the globe.
-Previous students work with sustainability issues in private organisations (such as Adidas and IKEA), in non-profit organisations (Alberta Ecotrust Foundation, Atmosfair), consultancy (SAP in South Africa) and in support agencies (chamber of commerce in India), to name a few of the places where graduates currently work.
-Read interviews from some of our alumni.
+The Alumni Network, consisting of previous students from the programme, is a supportive group that facilitates connections around the globe.
+Previous students work with sustainability issues in private organisations (such as Adidas and IKEA), non-profit organisations (such as Alberta Ecotrust Foundation and Atmosfair), consultancy company (such as SAP in South Africa), and in support agencies (such as Chamber of Commerce in India), to name a few of the places where graduates currently work.

 The programme promotes critical thinking and helps you develop into a responsible future leader - whether you choose a role within an organisation, start your own business, or continue your academic career.